sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

 Clients like spock receive the requests to plot in a separate thread.
 Matplotlib has a long history of issues concerning plot updates using different threads.
-To mitigate these effects please be sure to call `self.pyplot.draw()` on your macro every time you needto be sure the matplotlib figure is up to date.
+To mitigate these effects please be sure to call ``self.pyplot.draw()`` on your macro every time you need to be sure the matplotlib figure is up to date.

 .. _sardana-macro-input: